YouthfulTVman101/Oofs-Of-Robloxia/README.md

 <h4>Fifth Infraction Per 30 Day Month</h4>
 1 day mute

-<h5>Moderators+ can give out mutes at any time for any reason, if a staff member is abusing this power please contact one of the owners</h5>
+<h6>Moderators+ can mute or unmute any member at any time for any reason, if a staff member is abusing this power please contact one of the owners</h6>